mishaploid/AA-GenomicPrediction/README.md

 Genomic prediction for free amino acid traits in Arabidopsis seeds
 ==============================

-Data and scripts necessary to run genomic partitioning and prediciton models on free amino acid traits in a diverse panel of 312 Arabidopsis lines
+Data and scripts necessary to run genomic partitioning and prediciton models on free amino acid traits measuared in a diverse panel of 312 Arabidopsis lines

-Project Organization
+Project Organization (based on Cookiecutter data science)
 ------------

     ├── LICENSE